Registration and Member Updates

 - Supervise the practice of the profession; or

 - Make any claim or representation to have any competence in the profession.

-The Inactive Class is designed for Members who wish to take a parental, sick or educational leave, or practice outside of Ontario, but still maintain their membership with the College.
-The Inactive Class was not designed for Members who become unemployed.
+The Inactive Class is designed for Registrants who wish to take a parental, sick or educational leave, or practice outside of Ontario, but still maintain their membership with the College.
+The Inactive Class was not designed for Registrants who become unemployed.

 Transferring Class of Registration

 Registrant applications to transfer between classes of registration are subject to a transfer fee and the Registrar’s approval.

 Registrants holding a General Certificate of Registration can transfer to an Inactive Class of Registration during the annual renewal process by selecting the option “I am changing from General to Inactive Class on September 1st” on Part Two of the online renewal process.
 For all other times, please contact the College to apply to transfer.

 Registrants holding an Inactive Class of Registration for less than three years can apply to transfer to a General Certificate during the annual renewal process by selecting the option “I am applying to transfer from inactive to General Class” for review and approval by the Registrar.
 For all other times, please contact the College to apply.